Wednesday, September 1, 2010

 Here’s what’s happening with mortgages as of 8-20-09 (13.16% of all mortgages are 30+ days behind.
 Cure rates have dropped from 40 % down to 6%):

 Here’s what’s coming (SIV’s are similar to the shell companies that Enron had set up in their epic scam.
-Banks used the same concept, but in a bi
+Banks used the same concept, but in a bigger and better fashion than anything Enron could have ever dreamed of):

 The next wave of foreclosures (2nd wave worse than the first and it’s not subprime that’s the problem this time):